 This course has been reviewed and is not current with the National Preparedness System.
-This course will remain available until December 31, 2013, and will then be removed from the Independent Study Program.
+This course will remain available for completion until it is revised or until a determination is made to archive it.

 At the end of this course, students will be able to: